 - Maintaining good posture twist back to the center again and then twist again to touch the weight to the floor on the opposite side.

-Altogether, a combination of good abdominal exercises (these and others) coupled with a healthy diet will yield you long-term results.
+Altogether, we hope we have answered you on how to get a smaller waist.
+What it really comes down to is a combination of good abdominal exercises (these and others) coupled with a healthy diet will yield long-term waist-slimming results.
 In addition to these exercises, if you want to get a smaller waist faster, try adding some simple Pilates moves into the mix.
 Much of Pilates, which is an effective but gentle form of exercise, centers around building a stronger core and will only help boost your efforts.